kinvolk/lokomotive/docs/advanced/worker-pools.md

 # Worker Pools

-Typhoon AWS, Azure, and Google Cloud allow additional groups of workers to be defined and joined to a cluster.
+Lokomotive AWS, Azure, and Google Cloud allow additional groups of workers to be defined and joined to a cluster.
 For example, add worker pools of instances with different types, disk sizes, Container Linux channels, or preemptibility modes.

 Internal Terraform Modules: